 script on the base station computer.
 This script reads data from the USB interface connected to the Arduino and outputs the received power in a CSV text file for each successful LoRa transmission.
-For the script to work, you should make sure to specify the adequate interface on your computer in the python source file.
+For http://wiki.lahoud.fr/ Printed on 2024/04/29 01:07 the script to work, you should make sure to specify the adequate interface on your computer in the python source file.
 The following extract is valid for an Arduino Uno connected to Mac OS: